hbz/lobid-blog/_drafts/skohub-editor.md

 # Outlook

-SkoHub Editor already works very well and can be extremely useful for different purposes.
+SkoHub Editor already works very well and can be extremely useful.
 However, some things are still work in progress and will need some future effort to be improved:

+-  **Using schema.org markup for pre-population**: This might sound obvious but we have not implemented it yet, see [#17](https://github.com/hbz/skohub-extension/issues/17).
+-  **Further issues**: See also the issues at [https://github.com/hbz/skohub-editor/issues](https://github.com/hbz/skohub-editor/issues) for further ideas for improvement.

+Furthermore, some work will have to be put into the current default schema and the controlled vocabularies it uses:

+- **Develop JSON Schema**: The JSON Schema definitely is not finished yet.
+For example, it makes sense to include `http://schema.org/keywords` in the future for adding arbitrary tags to describe a resource.
+We plan to develop the schema within the [OER metadata group of DINI AG KIM &](https://oerworldmap.org/resource/urn:uuid:fd06253e-fe67-4910-b923-51db9d27e59f) with a focus on describing OER in the German-speaking world.
-- **Unfinished Vocabularies**: For "Learning Resource Type" and "intended Audience" we are using controlled vocabularies that are in development at the Dublin Core Metadata Initiative (DCMI).
-You will see that they might be missing some options.
-However, we assume that the combination of SkoHub Editor & SkoHub Vocabs makes a pretty nice environment for further developing these vocabularies with an open and transparent process on dsvfGitHub or GitLab.
+- **Improve Vocabularies**: For "Learning Resource Type" and "intended Audience" we are using controlled vocabularies that are not nearly finished but in development at the [LRMI Task Group](https://www.dublincore.org/groups/lrmi-task-group/) of the Dublin Core Metadata Initiative (DCMI).
+Trying out the browser extension, you will for instance see that the educational resources types are missing some options.
+However, we assume that the combination of SkoHub Editor & SkoHub Vocabs makes a pretty nice environment for the development of these vocabularies in an open and transparent process on GitHub or GitLab.

--  **Custom JSON-LD context**: As we are using some SKOS elements besides schema.org markup, we decided to publish a custom JSON-LD context for the editor output.
-However, it seems like Google won't detect and use the schema.org markup although it is the.
-We might have to think about another way to addressing this, e.g. by embedding the context in each document orby solely using schema.org markup (see [#31](https://github.com/hbz/skohub-editor/issues/31)).
+# Get involved

+Please try it out and let us know what doesn't work or which feature you are missing and also what you like about SkoHub.
+We are happy about every bug report, suggestion and feature requests for the production version.
+Get in contact with us via a hypothes.is annotation, GitHub, email, Twitter or IRC.